apache/tvm/relax_spec.md

     3. If `r` is false, evaluate the `false_branch` and return its result.
 11. The node `ExternFunc(global_symbol)` is evaluated by looking up the global symbol name and returning the `PackedFunc` if it exists (it is an error if it does not).
 Note that if a TIR `PrimFunc` in the `IRModule` has a global symbol attribute registered, it can be called as an `ExternFunc` using that global symbol as well.
 12. The node `Call(op, [arg1, arg2, ..., argn])` is evaluated as follows:
     1. If `op` is an `Op` node, then evaluate `arg1`, `arg2`, …, `argn` in that order and call the results `a1`, `a2`, …, `an`.
-It is up to the compiler implementation to decide how operators should be implemented (some may have an associated `PackedFunc` and others may be built into the executor implementation).
+If there are `VDevice`s defined, then (per the `StructInfo` rules for propagating `VDevice` information), all tensor arguments must have a `VDevice` specified in their `StructInfo`; the operator must be implemented on the `VDevice` specified.
+In all other respects, it is up to the compiler implementation to decide how operators should be implemented (some may have an associated `PackedFunc` and others may be built into language runtime).
 The operator may mutate its arguments.
 It is also up to the operator implementation as to whether the result is newly allocated or aliases another value. «(TODO: Once we have operators for logical and AND and OR, we should also define short-circuiting semantics for those.)»
     2. Otherwise, first evaluate `op` (it must evaluate to a closure or `PackedFunc`).
 Next, we evaluate  `arg1`, `arg2`, …, `argn` in that order and call the results `a1`, `a2`, …, `an`.
         1. If `op` evaluated to a closure, push a new scope onto the stack where arguments `v1`, `v2`, …, `vn` in the closure are bound to `a1`, `a2`, …, and `an`, respectively, and all variables saved in the closure are added to the scope.
 Evaluate the closure body in this new scope; this will be the return value of the call.
 Pop the scope before returning the value.
 (Note that the checking of the structural information of the argument result values and the body values should be done as described in the previous section.)
         2. If `op` evaluated to a `PackedFunc`, simply invoke it. `PackedFunc`s may have arbitrary side effect and are responsible for whether the result is a newly allocated value or aliases another value.